 Who do you want to be on your support team?
 This can include a medical provider, a therapist, dietitian, family, or friend.
-You don’t need a referral and can book directly with medical services, CAPS, and/or a dietitian.
+You don’t need a referral and call CAPS to schedule an initial visit, and you can book directly with medical services, and/or a dietitian.
 Here is a list of the members of our ED care team:

 Vaden offers a multidisciplinary approach to eating disorder care.
 Please call 650-723-3785 or book a phone consultation online at the VadenPatient portal to work with ED specialists in therapy, medical services, and nutrition.

 - Care Coordination: Care Management support is available at Vaden for medical and psychological needs related to eating disorders.
 Our counseling and medical service teams work together when needed to support you in accessing medical care or in connecting with levels of eating disorder care.
 For medical care management, the Continuity of Care Nurse at Vaden is available to assist you with managing your medical needs.
 You may contact a Continuity of Care Nurse at (650) 725-0984 for help obtaining the care you need while on campus.
 For questions related to therapy support, contact CAPS at 650-723-3785 and ask for a CAPS initial visit appointment.
 The CAPS Clinician can connect you with appropriate support, including CAPS Care Management support, based on your current needs.